 - Signage must comply with ICC A117.1 requirements

 - Signage must be illuminated where exit sign illumination is required by IBC 1011.2

 Design an Area of Refuge System for Alabama Buildings

 Still have questions?
 Don’t worry, we’re here to help.
 Cornell Communications is an industry leader in area of rescue systems, nurse call systems, and more.
-Get a quote on a 4800 series area of rescue system or contact a Cornell representative for more information on area of refuge requirements in Alabama.
+Get a quote on a Sentinel AOR system or contact a Cornell representative for more information on area of refuge requirements in Alabama.